Concert memories: France 4/2010

 The ash cloud from the volcano messed my plans to travel to Barcelona, my flight was cancelled.
-I wanted to make sure I would be in France soon after that (I didn’t dare to wait my flight in case it would have been cancelled as well) so I took a ferry to Stockholm and a train from Stockholm via Copenhagen, Cologne, Brussels and Paris to Marseille.
+I wanted to make sure I would be in France soon after that and didn’t dare to wait my flight in case it would have been cancelled as well so I took a ferry to Stockholm and a train from Stockholm via Copenhagen, Cologne, Brussels and Paris to Marseille.
 It was a long way.
-I didn’t much sleep during the trip and I was afraid I would miss the first gig in France but was luckily in Marseille just in time and saw Mrs Penniman (Mika’s mother) choosing fans to be Big Girls and Lollipop Girls.
+I didn’t much sleep during the trip and I was afraid I would miss the first gig in France but was luckily in Marseille just in time to see Mrs Penniman (Mika’s mother) choosing fans to be Big Girls and Lollipop Girls.

 It is really not that scary as it sounds.
 Big Girls wear masks, so no one can actually recognize them.
 And there are always many girls, all size and age.
-The problem was mostly that I didn’t know what to do (because I don’t speak any French) until Mika’s lovely assistant realized I can’t understand a word and quickly gave me the details in English.
+The problem was mostly that I didn’t know what to do (I don’t speak any French) until Mika’s lovely assistant realized I can’t understand a word and quickly gave me the details in English.
 I couldn’t much see behind my mask, and I was quite terrified I would fall off the stage.
 What worried me most was that Mika would be annoyed or angry if something went wrong (I just had a feeling he wants things his way and is not pleased if something goes wrong during his shows).
-Telling Mrs Penniman that she has one BG less than planned was definitely not an option.
-I mean she is an amazing woman.
-I really respect her and appreciate everything she does behind the concerts, and I would have never cancelled just because I was nervous.
+Telling Mrs Penniman that she has one BG less than planned was definitely not an option though, I would have never cancelled just because I was nervous.

 It wasn’t so serious in the end.
-I survived.
-Well, let’s face it, I was really bad.
-I couldn’t see a thing, I hit my mask to Jimmy’s bass and tried to hide behind Lollipop Girls the rest of the time to save the situation, but Mika wasn’t angry at all.
+Well, I was really bad.
+I couldn’t see a thing, I hit my mask to Jimmy’s bass and tried to hide behind Lollipop Girls the rest of the time to save the situation but Mika wasn’t angry at all.
 I don’t think he had time to pay any attention.
 We took a group picture after the show and I exchanged a few words with him about the Helsinki gig (which was just announced).
-He sometimes meets his fans so I have met him a few times, but those situations are most times really busy and my English is very poor.
-Usually I watch him first and if he doesn’t seem chatty I don’t ask any questions, because I don’t want to bother him.